madmacaques/madmacaquespress/source/_posts/christmas-portraits.md

 - 2016/12/30/christmas-portraits/yoshi.png
 cover_index: /2016/12/30/christmas-portraits/lmm.png
 ---
 This year, I decided to draw a 5x7-in portrait for each person in my family as a gift.
-It was an exciting channel drawing characters/people I've never attempted before.
+It was an exciting challenge to draw characters/people I've never attempted before.
 Everything was drawn digitally on my Surface Pro 4 and then printed on speckletone cardstock.
 I'm pretty happy with how they turned out, and I'm thinking about selling them as prints when I do my next show.
 Apologies to all the masters from whom I've tried to ape.